raymondtay/PBT/README.md

 ### Using Junit-Quickcheck

-Like in Scala, this library allows the developer to craft property tests for Java code that you write.
+Like in Scala, the library allows the developer to craft property tests for Java code that you write.
+The powerful feature this library brings to the table is the fact that it allows the developer to develop custom data generators using the Java Generics programming language features.
+It doesn't rely on any other library which means it is quite self-contained.

 ```
 ... // more tests are omitted